An Introduction to Neural Data Compression: Background

 The basic idea of arithmetic coding is to associate each symbol with a subinterval of the interval $[0,1]$ such that the subinterval's length equals the symbol's probability.
 This procedure can be generalized towards encoding symbols in sequence.
 For two symbols, the second symbol is no longer considered a subinterval of $[0,1]$ but a subinterval of the previous symbol's interval such that the second subinterval's length equals the two symbols' joint probability.
-For example, if symbol "a" has probability $1/5$ and is associated with $[0,0.2)$, the sequence "aa" would be encoded as $[0,0.04)$.
+For example, if symbol ``a'' has probability $1/5$ and is associated with $[0,0.2)$, the sequence ``aa'' would be encoded as $[0,0.04)$.
 This procedure can be iterated for sequences of arbitrary length, leading to a sequence of subintervals of decreasing size that contain each other.
-Any real-valued number contained in the final subinterval allows to uniquely reconstruct the sequence of symbols and therefore encodes the entire sequence.
-In practice, one picks a representative number which can be represented with the smallest number of bits while still being contained in the interval.
-By construction, the size of the final sub-interval is the product of all previous symbols' conditional probabilities, hence the probability of the sequence.
-Intuitively, the interval's length (i.e., the sequence's joint probability) determines the number of relevant digits of the number representing the interval, thus the code length equals the log-probability of the sequence as required for entropy codes.
+Any real-valued number contained in the final subinterval allows us to uniquely reconstruct the sequence of symbols and therefore encodes the entire sequence (Figure~\ref{fig:huffman}).